prsauer/noobs/README.md

 # No(de)obs
+> Previously named "warcraft-recorder-obs-engine"

+This library is still very young, you probably don't want to use it.

-Node bindings to libobs, built for Warcraft Recorder.
+Native node bindings to libobs, built for Warcraft Recorder.

 An alternative but less mature `obs-studio-node` with a focus on recording gameplay from a replay buffer.

+Uses a [custom](https://github.com/aza547/warcraft-recorder-obs-studio) fork of libobs to:
+- Enable "replay_buffer to recording".
-Uses a [custom](https://github.com/aza547/warcraft-recorder-obs-studio) fork of libobs to enable "replay_buffer to recording" as well as some less interesting improvements to allow libobs to be easier used as a library and not through OBS studio itself.
+- Allow libobs to be used as a library easier.

 ## Installation